 The steps for designating the STAR Student are:

 - Determine which senior has the highest score on the ACT.
 The ACT must have been taken before December 31st, the year prior to the Education Celebration. *Only permanent-record-label ACT scores on file in the high school office are to be considered.

-- If your school has more than one senior with an overall ACT compostie score of 35 or about and overall average of 93, designate each as a STAR Student.
+- If your school has more than one senior with an overall ACT composite score of 35 or above and an overall average of 93, designate each as a STAR Student.